A motorcycle is a vehicle that has no more than two permanent functional wheels in contact with the ground and has a

 If you're under 21, you must wear a helmet and eye protection while driving a motorcycleDriving a Motorcycle

 If you have not previously held a driver's license and have driving experience, you must first have a motorcycle beginner's permit in order to get a motorcycle (Class M) driver's license.
-You should read the motorcycle section of the South Carolina Driver's Manual before you hit the road on a motorcycle.
+You should read the Motorcycle and Moped Operator's Manual before you hit the road on a motorcycle.
 If you're interested in renewing your motorcycle beginner's permit, you must attempt the road test.
 If you fail the motorcycle (Class M) road test three times, you cannot take the test again at any SCDMV branch.
 After failing the test three times, you must complete and pass an SCDMV-approved motorcycle safety course to receive a motorcycle license.

 The SCDMV accepts Motorcycle Safety Foundation skills test certificates if you've been tested by an SCDMV-approved and contracted one-stop motorcycle training and testing program.